 |Shaun Graham (third body in) caught napping in Cambodia.
 The room was closed down by the Cambodian authorities.
 No serious arrests|

 ‘Paul Hilton’, as he was known, took with him another Brit Shaun Graham, from I.A.M, and set up a series of boiler room scams operating out of Bangkok, Kuala Lumpur and even Cambodia, the latter headed up by Graham.

 Cash was coming in fast again from the operations running under the company names Jackson Cole, (selling SecureTee shares) Smith-Fairchild and Hilton also invested in Romania in another operation set up by Graham under the name Carver Brooks and Associates.
-Hilton kept a house with a Thai wife in Thonglor and an apartment in Omni Tower, Sukhumvit, Soi 4 and he continued to drink in ‘Shenanigans’ in Convent Road, and prowl Nana Plaza, where he made future acquisitions, claim the Clearlys.
+Hilton kept a house with a Thai wife in Thonglor and an apartment in Omni Tower, Sukhumvit, Soi 4 and he continued to drink in ‘Shenanigans’ in Convent Road, and prowl private members clubs for more discreet sex, claim the Clearlys.